 4. The database will be downloaded to the local computer’s default downloads location

-1. Download and install MySqlBackupFTP.
+1. Download and install SQLBackupAndFTP.
 After that connect it to your MySQL Server using phpMyAdmin method

-2. After connecting to MySQL Server select all databases that you need to backup from the list in the left pane
+2. After connecting to MySQL Server select databases that you need to backup, to do it click on the “Gear” button and choose databases from the list

-3. After that, click “Add backup destination” link to select one or more locations where your MySQL Server database backups will be sent and stored
+3. After that, choose one or more locations where your MySQL Server database backups will be sent and stored by clicking on the “plus” button

-4. To make this process automatic, click “Schedule this job” and “Advanced Backup Schedule” to set up backup schedule
+4. To make this process automatic, turn on “Schedule backups” and “Advanced Backup Schedule” to set up backup schedule

 Test your backups from time to time